Positive train control: Peninsula Corridor Joint Powers Board (Caltrain)

 Caltrain's Communications Based Overlay Signal System (CBOSS) has been installed but not fully tested along the Peninsula Corridor between San Francisco, San Jose and Gilroy, California.
 Caltrain had selected Parsons Transportation Group (PTG), who had been working on a similar system for Metrolink in Southern California, to implement, install, and test CBOSS in November 2011.
 In February 2017, Caltrain's board canceled the contract with PTG for failure to meet the scheduled 2015 deadline.
 PTG and Caltrain would go on to file lawsuits for breach of contract.
-At its board of directors meeting on 1 March 2018, Caltrain announced that it will be awarding a contract to Wabtec for implementation of I-EMTS.
+At its board of directors meeting on 1 March 2018, Caltrain announced that it will be awarding a contract to Wabtec for implementation of I-ETMS.
+The completed Caltrain PTC system was certified by the FRA in December 2020.

 Regional Transportation District (RTD)

 Positive Train Control (PTC) and vehicle monitoring system technologies have been developed for the Denver Metro Area's new commuter train lines that began opening in 2016.
 After the University of Colorado A Line opened on 22 April 2016 between Denver Union Station and Denver International Airport, it experienced a series of issues related to having to adjust the length of unpowered gaps between different overhead power sections, direct lightning strikes, snagging wires, and crossing signals behaving unexpectedly.
 In response to the crossing issues, Denver Transit Partners, the contractor building and operating the A Line, stationed crossing guards at each place where the A line crosses local streets at grade, while it continued to explore software revisions and other fixes to address the underlying issues.
 The FRA required frequent progress reports, but allowed RTD to open its B Line as originally scheduled on 25 July 2016, because the B Line only has one at-grade crossing along its current route.
 However, FRA halted testing on the longer G Line to Wheat Ridge – originally scheduled to open in Fall 2016 – until more progress could be shown resolving the A Line crossing issues.
 G Line testing resumed in January 2018, though the A Line continued to operate under a waiver.
 The G Line opened to passenger service on 26 April 2019.